StampedeStudios/star-knight-demo/README.md

 3. **Deploy** - Finally, the workflow deploys the game to itch.io by uploading the artifact to a specific game project.

 To set up the deployment for your own game, you need to configure the necessary secrets and adjust the workflow file located at `.github/workflows/build-and-deploy.yml` to match your project's needs.
 Refer to the official documentation of GitHub Actions and itch.io for more information.

+## Next Steps
+- [ ] Make the game more accessible.
+- [ ] Adding a more visible reload hint.
+- [ ] Adding levels and a level selection screen.
+- [ ] Handling save and load of game progress.

+## License
+This project has not been licensed yet, the goal is to make it open source and free to use for everyone.
+Every asset and code can freely be used for any purpose, exception made for explosion sound effects.
+If you want to use them, you need to purchase a license from the original authors:

+- BigExplosion made by Sound-Ideas.
+- AlienExpl1 and AlienExpl2 made by prosoundfx.